 - c) If the phish is not related to your AT&T account, contact the company the email claims to be from.

 If the phishing scam does not resemble a message from AT&T but is from an AT&T address, send an email to firstname.lastname@example.org.

 For all other cases (non-AT&T messages from other email accounts, bank scams, and so on) send an email to email@example.com.

 If more information is needed, you may be contacted by a fraud investigator.

-For additional information on how to protect yourself from email phishing and fake websites, please go to AT&T's Internet Support site for more information.
+For additional information on how to protect yourself from email phishing and fake websites, please go to AT&T's Fraud and Security site for more information.

 Billing fraud is the act of placing fraudulent, unauthorized charges on your phone bill.
 You never authorized them and you donât want them.
 AT&T takes billing fraud seriously and we work to protect and help customers who believe they may have been billed for unauthorized third-party charges.